dmamonov/micro-modules/README.markdown

 ##Micro Modules Control

-Once project if properly configured, even partially, it is time to get some benefits of it using `micro-modules-control` part of the framework.
+Once project is properly configured, even partially, it's time to get some benefits of it using `micro-modules-control` part of the framework.

     <dependency>